 - The Engi Virus in FTL: Faster Than Light is this with a generous side of Fridge Horror if you happen to have Engi crew and a cloning bay when it turns up.

 - In Sluggy Freelance this happens.

-- In Ennesby's first appearance in Schlock Mercenary he had infected the Tough's first ship's computers.
+- Ennesby is stated to be a "viral" AI, in his first appearance in Schlock Mercenary he had infected the Tough's first ship's computers.
 Kevyn dealt with him by disconnecting and wiping the different nodes and convincing him to download into his current "floating maraca" body.
 He also infected their third ship but they grudgingly allowed him to stay because they were going to put an AI in it anyway.

 - In Commander Kitty, Zenith appears to have become one.